 - Meet site visitor needs.
 We create and provide content to meet the needs of site visitors, ranging from prospective patients and consumers seeking health information, to individuals exploring career, educational and research opportunities at Mayo Clinic.
 We tailor the reading level to appropriate audiences, and consistently prepare and format all content for an optimal Web experience.

 - Meet Mayo Clinic's commitment to excellence.
 We strive to provide easy-to-understand, data-supported, up-to-date and relevant information indicative of the high standards of Mayo Clinic.
+Content is updated on both a regularly scheduled basis and whenever necessary to reflect new or revised health policy guidelines, treatment protocols and critical research findings.
 We provide transparency into our content creation process by disclosing source materials through direct attribution, documented references or both, dating all original content, and responding swiftly to all reasonable requests for more information about published content.

 Our editorial team consists of communication professionals who have academic training in journalism, creative writing, health education or related fields.
 Editors have at least five years of publishing experience.
 In addition to regular staff, we retain a team of experienced freelancers to supplement our staff.
 All freelance work adheres to the same content development policy.
 Other content contributors include academic, business and medical professionals who are highly engaged in Mayo Clinic's medical practice, research and education activities.